By Neo4j Staff | June 10, 2013

 - Look at how it stacks up in a NOSQL world.

 I hope this is useful for all of you.
-If you want to take a look at the slides, then please visit the google doc or contact me!
+If you want to take a look at the slides, then please contact me!
 Happy to deliver or help deliver this talk in your city or at your company if that would be of interest.